 They booked me a year before the wedding and I worked on a Partial Planning basis, which I find is perfect for any organised bride as it give you the chance to still retain some sense of control over your day, while I guide and advice you as much or as little as you need.

-All in all it was a magical day, and I really didn’t want it to end.
-I couldn’t wish for nicer coupe to work with.
+All in all, it was a magical day, and I really didn’t want it to end.
+I couldn’t wish for a nicer couple to work with.
 May I wish you many many years of happiness together. xxx

 How they met